manuelcorralesglb/rubybootcamp/README.md

   5. Generate a controller TeamController.
 Implement a method named show that fetches a Team by id and assign it to an instance variable @team.
   6. Generate a view that displays the Team name and show the team image (you have to use the instance variable declared in the controller to access the team)
   7. Create a route in the routes.rb that hits the method show in the team controller.

+### Topic 4: CRUD
+  1. Create a new route, a new method in the controller and a view to display a form to create a new Team (use rails conventions).
+  2. Complete the routes and methods to have a full CRUD of the Team entity.
+  3. Add validations to the Team model so the name can't be empty.

+### Topic 5: REST/JSON
+  1. Add the jbuilder gem to the Gemfile (if not already present)
+  2. Create a jbuilder template to render a JSON for a Team.
+  3. Complete the CRUD operations using JSON.

+### Topic 6: Models relations
+  1.

 1. MVC